Abu Dhabi is the United Arab Emirates (UAE) capital and is known for its cultural attractions and family getaways.

 Al Gharbia is the western region of Abu Dhabi.
 This occupies about two-thirds of the Abu Dhabi land.

-Al Gharbia is comprised of remarkable golden sand dunes, ancient forts, and many miles of coastlines.
+Al Gharbia is comprised of remarkable golden dunes, ancient forts, and many miles of coastlines.

-Al Gharbia features Liwa, a historic town that opens up to the oasis of Rub al Khali, also known as the Empty Quarter, the largest spread of desert in the world.
+Al Gharbia features Liwa, a historic town that opens up to the oasis of Rub al Khali, also known as the Empty Quarter, the most extensive spread of desert in the world.

-The Al Gharbia also comprised of the largest expanse of date plantations, featuring over 100,000 date palms.
+The Al Gharbia comprises the largest expanse of date plantations, featuring over 100,000 date palms.

 The famous Qasr Al Sarab resort is a popular resort in Al Gharbia that offers the following activities: